 Joyce A. Glisson, LMSW, CST, is a Clinical Social Worker and Certified Sex Therapist at the center for sexual health.
 She specializes in sexual health and vulvar disease and has clinical interests in vulvar pain and vulvar diseases, male and female sexual function, medical or pain disorders interrupting sexual function, relationship and intimacy concerns, menopause/andropause and sexuality and aging, as well as sexual health education.

-Lindsay Matthews, LMSW is a Clinical Social Worker and Sex Therapist at the center for sexual health.
+Lindsay Phillips, LMSW is a Clinical Social Worker and Sex Therapist at the center for sexual health.
 Lindsay provides psychotherapy at the center for sexual health as well as brief sexual health counseling in the UMHS Center for Vulvar Diseases, Department of Gynecology.
 Her clinical interests include working with LGBTQ populations, sexuality and aging, women’s health, the continuum of relational expressions such as polyamory, couples intimacy and relationship concerns, and sexual health education.

 Casey O’ Gara, LMSW, RN is a Clinical Social Worker and Certified Sex Therapist at the center for sexual health.
 She specializes in sexual health and vulvar diseases.
 Her clinical interests include male and female sexuality related to change/loss due to medical or psychological conditions, trauma, or the normal aging process, in addition to relationship and intimacy concerns.